 Although many Arab countries have somewhat strict regulations on the sale and consumption of alcohol, that doesn't mean it isn't widely consumed throughout the region.
 You can drink alcohol in all countries in the Middle East apart from Saudi Arabia and Kuwait.
 You require an alcohol license to drink from home, which is easily obtained once you have a residence visa.

 Food shopping bills are typically 15% more than in the UK.
 The same applies to alcohol.
 However, petrol/gasoline is extremely cheap (typically equivalent to around 15p a litre).

 The education system in the region is divided into public schools, private schools and higher education.
 It is generally of a high quality and is fee paying.
 There are often waiting lists for some of the best schools so you’ll need to look into this in advance.
 However, many more new schools are being built to provide further capacity for the ever growing expat community.

 Can women work and drive in the Middle East?

-With the exception of Saudi Arabia (where women cannot drive and employment for spouses is difficult), life in the main expat hubs in the Middle East is actually very similar to any other Western city in this respect.
+With the exception of Saudi Arabia (where employment for women spouses is difficult), life in the main expat hubs in the Middle East is actually very similar to any other Western city in this respect.
 Women can work and drive as normal and should adopt a common sense approach to dress for a hot country (most will wear bikinis on the beach for example).

 For more career advice, and information on how to switch careers, please contact:

-Find out what you're worth by downloading our latest Salary Survey
+Find out what you're worth by downloading our latest Middle East Salary Survey